ossec/ossec-docs/about/how_to_help.rst

 Inside each directory you will find a messages.txt and language.txt file and a messages/ and errors/ directory.
 If you are fixing one of the languages we already have, just modify them and send the changes to us.

-If you want to support a new language, just copy the English one to your contry code and start translating:
+If you want to support a new language, just copy the English one to your country code and start translating:

 .. code-block:: console